 The Paintings of

-In the late 1980s, Salvador Cumes decided to form a woman’s painting collective from interested Kaqchikel women.
+In the late 1980s, Salvador Cúmez decided to form a woman’s painting collective from interested Kaqchikel women.
 He taught them how to draw, mix paints and stretch canvas.
 Drawing on his association with Mexican Surrealist painters, he encouraged them to draw their themes from their dreams.
 The two most prominent women in the collective were Paula Nicho Cúmez who became his wife, and Maria Elena Curruchiche, the granddaughter of Andres Curruchich, and daughter of Vicente Curruchich, also an important Maya artist.